vilsijain/vilsijain/README.md

 👶 Honored to be the Youngest Speaker at Google Cloud Community Days Jaipur.

-🗣️ Topics I Love to Speak On: Flutter, Open Source, Machine Learning, Tech Community, Azure.
+🗣️ Topics I Love to Speak On: Flutter, Open Source, Machine Learning, Tech Community, Azure, AI.

 👨‍⚖️ Judge at 10+ International Hackathons.